 When are you at home and how much electricity are you using at that time?

-The answers to these questions are what determine your energy consumption patterns.
+The answers to these questions are what determine your energy usage patterns.

-Chances are you’ve already thought about your energy consumption patterns, but if you haven’t, here are some important questions to ask yourself regarding your electricity usage:
+Chances are you’ve already thought about your energy usage patterns, but if you haven’t, here are some important questions to ask yourself regarding your electricity usage:

 When evaluating your electricity usage, it’s essential to consider all these factors to make informed decisions about your solar panel placement and system design.